Zizaco/confide/README.md

     $ php artisan migrate

-It will setup a table containing `username`, `email`, `password`, `confirmation_code` and `confirmed` fields, which are the default fields needed for Confide use.
+It will setup a table containing `email`, `password`, `confirmation_code` and `confirmed` fields, which are the default fields needed for Confide use.
 Feel free to add more fields to the database.

 Change your User model in `app/models/User.php` to: